Applied Welding Technology

 - Industry job opportunities

-Phase IV is where you put your welding and fabrications skills to use.
-Students will be guided through the custom fabrication process while building a class-based capstone project.
-You will gain a thorough understanding of the skills and equipment necessary to perform in the industry with excellence, and learn to build a project using supplied shop drawings, measuring devices and instruments, and metal fabricating tools.
-Top off your skills in this program by learning the basic economics of the industry as well, such as how to calculate operability costs, productivity, and efficiency.
+Phase IV is where you are challenged the most by completing advanced welding on pipe, working to make quality welds that meet the rigors of pipe welding standards and qualifications.
+Then you will put your welding and fabrications skills to use on a final individual or group project.
+You will be guided through the custom fabrication process while building a capstone project.
+You will gain a thorough understanding of the skills and equipment necessary to perform in the industry with excellence and learn to build a project using blueprints and drawings, measuring devices and instruments, and metal fabricating tools.
+Top off your skills in this program by learning the basic economics of the industry as well, such as how to calculate operating costs, productivity, and efficiency.

 - Measurements, jigs, and fixtures